 Dermoptera are closely related to another order of mammals, primates, based on genetic similarities.

-Colugo are medium-sized animals, approximately the same size as a large squirrel.
+Colugo are medium-sized animals, approximately the same size as a giant squirrel.
 Colugos are herbivores and feed on fruit, plants, and flowers.

 Eulipotuphla contains many families and species of mammals, including hedgehogs, moles, solenodons, and shrews.

-They were members of the now-defunct order Insectivora, and although not strictly insectivores, insects still make up most of the main food sources.
+They were members of the now-defunct order Insectivora, and although not strictly insectivores, insects still make up most of the primary food sources.
 Some also feed on bulbs, plants, small animals, and fish.

 There are over three hundred and fifty species in the order Eulipotuphla.